 In August 1984, at eight months pregnant, I journeyed with my former husband to the Soviet Union during the Cold War to give birth to our baby as a gesture for world peace.
 Alexander was born on September 6, 1984 in our room at the Hotel Pribaltiskaya in Leningrad, USSR (now St. Petersburg).

-In one of the many synchronistic events that occurred before and during this journey, Soviet journalist Valery Kislov “happened” to be visiting the hotel shortly after Alex’ birth and published our story in Komsomolskaya Pravda.
-Soon, piles of letters and packages began to arrive at the hotel.
-We were interviewed by Soviet and American press.
-Soviet citizens cried, gave us their hard-earned money, sent telegrams, bought baby clothes, and invited us into their homes to thank us, grateful that we two Americans did not want war.
+In one of the many synchronistic events that occurred before and during this journey, Soviet journalist Valery Kislov happened to be visiting the hotel shortly after Alex’ birth and published our story in Komsomolskaya Pravda.
+The news spread like wildfire.
+Dozens of letters and packages began to arrive.
+The manager of the hotel moved us into a bigger suite and refused to accept payment.

 Alexander’s name was entered into a Leningrad official birth record in an elaborate birth registration ceremony at the ornate Dvorets Malyutka (Palace of Infants) with piped-in Tchaikovsky music.
 Registrar Nina Stepanova presented us with an honorary Leningrad citizenship medal for Alexander, dubbed the ”Peace Baby” by Soviet media.